-- Responsible for the daily maintenance and upkeep of the laboratory. - > Prepare materials needed for laboratory experiments for instruction. - Responsible for ordering materials i.e. chemicals, PPE (Personal Protective Equipment), and instructional equipment. - Ensure chemicals must be segregated by hazard classification and compatibility in a well-identified area, with good general exhaust ventilation. - Maintain a current inventory of all chemicals in the laboratory and accompanying Safety Data Sheets (SDSs). - Monitor personal protective equipment to ensure equipment is intact and appropriate. - Inspect eye washes and monitor inspection of other safety equipment. - Conduct an annual examination and inventory of all chemicals.
+- > Responsible for the daily maintenance and upkeep of the laboratory. - Prepare materials needed for laboratory experiments for instruction. - > Responsible for ordering materials i.e. chemicals, PPE (Personal Protective Equipment), and instructional equipment. - Ensure chemicals must be segregated by hazard classification and compatibility in a well-identified area, with good general exhaust ventilation. - Maintain a current inventory of all chemicals in the laboratory and accompanying Safety Data Sheets (SDSs). - Monitor personal protective equipment to ensure equipment is intact and appropriate. - Conduct an annual examination and inventory of all chemicals.